 Why did we leave Alaska?
 After years of exciting and stimulating activities, John was ready for a change.
 While part of him would have enjoyed staying in Sitka several more years, another part of him wanted a different experience prior to retirement.
 After surviving seven superintendents and seven bishop and 490 (7 times 70) National Division liaison officers in 33 years, it was time to move on.

 Barbara also was ready for something different after five years as the Administrator of the Sitka Historical Society.
 Her resignation became official just hours prior to the phone call offering the appointment in Spokane.
 So much for a period of relaxation.

-(Not mentioned in the time was the fact that Ketchikan officially wanted a young pastor and by this time, John was not viewed as being young anymore.
+(Not mentioned at the time was the fact that Ketchikan officially wanted a young pastor and by this time, John was not viewed as being young anymore.
 They got a young pastor and it was a disaster.
 But the window of opportunity was closed.
 Also not mentioned was serious conflict with administrators, including both the bishop and the superintendents.
 Unlike earlier leaders, they were in no mood to do me any favors.
 The writing was on the wall.
 As the Annual Conference celebrated our 33 years of service, the current superintendent allowed us to leave with dignity.
-A good friend was selected to make the farewell remarks at Annual Conference.
+A good friend, Robert Bowers, was selected to make the farewell remarks at Annual Conference.
 It all turned out for the best.
 No regrets.)

 For Barbara: No more

 -Publishing historical books (two in the past year)

 -Dealing with city officials over budget matters.

 -Taking three travel days to attend a one day meeting.